RhetTbull/osxphotos/README.md

   photos will be exported.

 Options:
   --db <Photos database path>     Specify Photos database path.
+Path to Photos
+                                  library/database can be specified using
+                                  either --db or directly as PHOTOS_LIBRARY
+                                  positional argument.
   --keyword TEXT                  Search for keyword(s).
   --person TEXT                   Search for person(s).
   --album TEXT                    Search for album(s).
   --uuid TEXT                     Search for UUID(s).
   --title TEXT                    Search for TEXT in title of photo.
   --no-title                      Search for photos with no title.
   --description TEXT              Search for TEXT in description of photo.
   --no-description                Search for photos with no description.
-  --uti TEXT                   Search for photos whose uniform type identifier
+  --uti TEXT                      Search for photos whose uniform type
-                               (UTI) matches TEXT
-  -i, --ignore-case            Case insensitive search for title or
+                                  identifier (UTI) matches TEXT -i, --ignore-case               Case insensitive search for title or description.
+Does not apply to keyword,
-                               description.
-Does not apply to keyword, person, or album.
+                                  person, or album.
   --edited                        Search for photos that have been edited.
   --external-edit                 Search for photos edited in external editor.
   --favorite                      Search for photos marked favorite.
   --not-favorite                  Search for photos not marked favorite.
   --hidden                        Search for photos marked hidden.
   --not-hidden                    Search for photos not marked hidden.
-  --burst                      Search for photos that were taken in a burst.
-  --not-burst                  Search for photos that are not part of a burst.
-  --live                       Search for Apple live photos --not-live                   Search for photos that are not Apple live
-                               photos
   --shared                        Search for photos in shared iCloud album
                                   (Photos 5 only).
   --not-shared                    Search for photos not in shared iCloud album
                                   (Photos 5 only).
+  --burst                         Search for photos that were taken in a
+                                  burst.
+  --not-burst                     Search for photos that are not part of a
+                                  burst.
+  --live                          Search for Apple live photos --not-live                      Search for photos that are not Apple live
+                                  photos
+  --only-movies                   Search only for movies (default searches
+                                  both images and movies).
+  --only-photos                   Search only for photos/images (default
+                                  searches both images and movies).
+  --from-date [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
+                                  Search by start item date, e.g.
+                                  2000-01-12T12:00:00 or 2000-12-31 (ISO 8601
+                                  w/o TZ).
+  --to-date [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
+                                  Search by end item date, e.g.
+                                  2000-01-12T12:00:00 or 2000-12-31 (ISO 8601
+                                  w/o TZ).
   -V, --verbose                   Print verbose output.
   --overwrite                     Overwrite existing files.
-Default behavior is
+Default behavior
-                               to add (1), (2), etc to filename if file already exists.
-Use this with caution as it may create name collisions on export. (e.g. if two files happen to have the same name) --export-by-date             Automatically create output folders to organize photos by date created (e.g.
+                                  is to add (1), (2), etc to filename if file already exists.
+Use this with caution as it may create name collisions on export. (e.g. if two files happen to have the same name) --export-by-date                Automatically create output folders to
+                                  organize photos by date created (e.g.
                                   DEST/2019/12/20/photoname.jpg).
   --export-edited                 Also export edited version of photo if an
                                   edited version exists.
 Edited photo will be named in form of "photoname_edited.ext" --export-bursts                 If a photo is a burst photo export all associated burst images in the library.
   --export-live                   If a photo is a live photo export the
                                   associated live video component.
 Live video
                                   will have same name as photo but with .mov extension.
   --original-name                 Use photo's original filename instead of
                                   current filename for export.
-  --sidecar                    Create JSON sidecar for each photo exported in
+  --sidecar                       Create JSON sidecar for each photo exported
-                               format useable by exiftool
+                                  in format useable by exiftool
-                               (https://exiftool.org/) The sidecar file can be
+                                  (https://exiftool.org/) The sidecar file can
-                               used to apply metadata to the file with exiftool, for example: "exiftool
+                                  be used to apply metadata to the file with exiftool, for example: "exiftool
                                   -j=photoname.jpg.json photoname.jpg" The
                                   sidecar file is named in format
                                   photoname.ext.json where ext is extension of
                                   the photo (e.g. jpg).
 Note: this does not create an XMP sidecar as used by Lightroom, etc.
-  --only-movies                Search only for movies (default searches both
-                               images and movies).
-  --only-photos                Search only for photos/images (default searches
-                               both images and movies).
-  --download-missing           Attempt to download missing photos from iCloud.
+  --download-missing              Attempt to download missing photos from
-                               The current implementation uses Applescript to
+                                  iCloud.
+The current implementation uses
-                               interact with Photos to export the photo which will force Photos to download from iCloud if the photo does not exist on disk.
+                                  Applescript to interact with Photos to
+                                  export the photo which will force Photos to download from iCloud if the photo does not exist on disk.
 This will be slow and will require internet connection.
+This obviously
-This obviously only works if the Photos library is synched to iCloud.
+                                  only works if the Photos library is synched to iCloud.
   -h, --help                      Show this message and exit.
 ```

 Example: export all photos to ~/Desktop/export, including edited versions and live photo movies, group in folders by date created